Milanówek: History

 Milanówek was established in the late 19th and early 20th century as a result of parceling land belonging to Michał Lasocki, and lying along the Warsaw-Vienna Railway.

 Since the beginning, Milanówek was a summer resort for wealthy residents of Warsaw, who set up lavish summer homes that often, when the owners decided to move permanently, were turned into grand villas.
 The most famous of the early holiday-makers was Polish writer, Boleslaw Prus.
 Another permanent resident of the town was sculptor Jan Szczepkowski.

 Developed in the interwar period, and still dominant in the older part of town, is some residential architecture.
 In 1924, the Central Experimental Station of Silk Production was founded.

 During the German invasion of Poland at the start of World War II, on 13 September 1939, some soldiers of the Polish 72nd Infantry Regiment were taken prisoner in Milanówek, along with their commander, Lt.
 Col. Karol Chrobaczyński.
 During the war, an urn with the heart of Frédéric Chopin, transferred from Holy Cross Church in Krakowskie Przedmieście in Warsaw, was stored in St. Hedwig Church in Milanówek.
 The German occupiers operated a forced labour camp for Jews.
 During the Warsaw Uprising vital organs of Polish Underground State moved to Milanówek and gave the town the nickname "Little London".
+The underground University of the Western Lands gave secret lectures in Milanówek.

 In 1951 the town received city rights.
 In 1961 the city limits were extended, taking over villages including Nowa Wieś (now this part of the city is called Milanowek Kazimierówka).
 In the communist period there was further development of industry, especially the creation of a factory for surgical and dental instruments: "MIFAMA".

 After the administrative reform of 1999, Milanówek became one of the six municipalities forming the Grodzisk Mazowiecki County.